Rwandan court finds 'Hotel Rwanda' film hero guilty in terrorism case | Politics

 The 2004 film depicted him risking his life to shelter hundreds of people as manager of a luxury hotel in the Rwandan capital Kigali during the 100-day genocide, when Hutu ethnic extremists killed more than 800,000 Tutsis and moderate Hutus.
 Cheadle was nominated for an Oscar and Rusesabagina received the Medal of Freedom - the highest civilian award - from U.S. President George W. Bush in 2005.

-Such comments have previously been dismissed as a smear campaign by Rusesabagina's family.
+Rusesabagina's family have previously dismissed such comments as a smear campaign.
 POLITICAL CRITIC

 Rusesabagina used his fame to highlight what he described as rights violations by the government of Kagame, a Tutsi rebel commander who took power after his forces captured Kigali and halted the genocide.
 Rusesabagina’s father was Hutu and his mother and wife were Tutsi.
 He became a Belgian citizen after the genocide and lived in exile in the United States until last year.